 Popular Pony Horse Breeds For Kids

 There are different types of Pony Horse Breeds.
 Some are very lucrative for the children.
-In my article, I discuss different types of Pony Breeds which you have to select for various purpose.
+In my article, I discuss different types of Pony Breeds which you have to select for various purposes.
 In short, I shall discuss the potential characteristics of these breeds.

 1. Australian Pony

 The Australian Pony is the popular Pony breeds which should not exceed 14 hands in height; all colors are acceptable.
 It should have excellent conformation and free of hereditary defects.
-They have the superb temperament that is of the utmost importance for loving my kids.
+They have a superb temperament that is of the utmost importance for loving my kids.
 Australian Pony makes an ideal riding or harness pony.

 2. Australian Riding Pony

 The Australian Riding pony was developed from the selective cross-breeding of Arabian, Thoroughbred, and pony bloodlines.
 It is mainly used as a children’s show pony.
-This pony breed is a smaller edition of the Hackney Pony and its height lowest from 12.2 hands to maximum 14.2 hands.
+This pony breed is a smaller edition of the Hackney Pony and its height lowest from 12.2 hands to a maximum of 14.2 hands.
 The horse is necessarily a “quality” animal with excellent conformation.
 It has free straight action from the shoulder and not the knee, intelligence and an impeccable manner are its other main characteristics.

 3. Australian Saddle Pony

 The pony breeds Australian Saddle Pony is derived mostly from Welsh Pony, Australian Pony, Thoroughbred and Arabian lines.
 It is slightly heavier in bone and slightly calmer in temperament than the Australian Riding Pony.
 The height of these ponies varies from between 11 hands and 14.2 hands.
 The body colors include grey, black, palomino, brown, buckskin, pinto, and Palouse.
-As a very versatile pony, the Australian Saddle Pony is particularly suited to Pony club competition.
+As a very versatile pony, the Australian Saddle Pony is particularly suited to the Pony club competition.

 4. Australian Stud Saddle Pony

 The Australian Stud Saddle Pony is developed from the mating of any registered pony breed and horses with Arabian blood.
 It is recognized for its ability to learn and affectionate character, quiet temperament under saddle, and loyal character.
 The pony breed is hardy and healthy, with strong hoofs, and has a maximum height of 14.2 hands.
 It must be of the whole color.
-The Australian Stud Saddle Pony have achieved outstanding success in all facets of the horse show ring.
+The Australian Stud Saddle Pony has achieved outstanding success in all facets of the horse show ring.

 5. Connemara Pony

-The Connemara Pony breed is one of the larger pony breeds of horse, ranging in height from 13 to 14.2 hands.
+The Connemara Pony breed is one of the larger pony breeds of horses, ranging in height from 13 to 14.2 hands.
 The principal colors are dun and grey.
 The pony tends to be more sturdy than dainty.
 It is capable of carrying 75 kilograms or more over great distances but is attractive enough kids to enjoy.

 Having evolved in a rugged stony country where food is scarce, the pony has survived through intelligence and agility, and this makes it suitable for a wide variety of activities including dressage, stock work, all facets of pony club, show jumping and harness work.

-6. Dartmoor Pony
+6. Pony Horse Breeds: Dartmoor Pony

 The Dartmoor is a good-looking riding pony with a small headset well on a strong, but the not massive, neck.
 Its shoulders are well laid back, its back is of medium length, and its loin and quarters are strong and well-covered with muscle.
 The Pony’s tail is set high and full.
 The Dartmoor’s standard colors are brown, black, and grey, and its maximum height of the pony is 12.2 hands.
 Small size, calm temperament, and affectionate nature makes the Dartmoor Pony particularly well suited for harness work and work as a children’s pony.